seanluciotolentino/dangerous-intersections/README.md

 Overview of Program Flow
 -------------------

 The front end is a single php file (index.php) in the web subfolder.
-When it is opened it makes calls to a flask api (host_data.py) that is currently running on a digitial ocean instance.
+When it is opened it makes a call to a flask api (host_data.py) that is currently running on a digitial ocean instance.

 Call for help
 -----------------------